henroFall/oscar2/README.md

 * Python2 install when needed so we're good all the way through Ubuntu 20.04 without issues, along with Python3 and the Pips.
 * [Trellomerge][trellomerge] by GustavePate is bundled.
 This gives Oscar Desktop the ability to pull your grocery list down and display it as a desktop widget.
 * [Conky][conky] by brndnmtthws is bundled.
 This displays your grocery & housewares lists as transparent desktop widgets using the feed from Trellomerge.
+* [Harmattan][harmattan] by zagortenay333 is bundled.
+This is a Conky theme that I use pieces of.
 * [WeatherDesk][weatherdesk] by bharadwaj-raju is bundled.
 This gives the Kitchen display dynamic wallpaper based on current time of day and weather!
-* [Harmattan][harmattan] by zagortenay333 is bundled.
-This is a Conky theme that I use pieces of.
+* [Gix-Dock/Cairo-Dock][cairodock] originally by Fabounet is bundled.
+This is a neat toolbar that I mosly use for the giant analog clock widget.
+* [Gis-Weather][gisweather] by RingOV.
+This is a really nice looking weather widget.

 What I'll need to do before 2021: